Maritime Traffic Management and Port Security

 Quality Positioning Services BV (QPS), headquartered in Zeist, The Netherlands, is an independent software design company founded in 1986.
-QPS subsidiary offices are located in Houston and Portsmouth USA and in Fredericton Canada.
+QPS subsidiary offices are located in Portsmouth USA, in Fredericton Canada, and in Banbury UK.

 QPS is focused on system integration of survey sensors and the development of software applications used for hydrographic surveys, sea-floor mapping, portable pilot units and Electronic Navigation Charts (ENC) production.
 QPS is seen as market leader in these fields.
 The key technology of QPS is based on precise navigation, the collection and presentation of large volumes of navigation and depth data.
 This also includes new techniques for 3D visualization of the underwater environment.
 QPS navigation and positioning software is used on board offshore construction vessels, pipe-lay barges, drilling rigs, seismic research vessels and hydrographic survey vessels.
 QPS has a fast growing market share in the offshore oil and gas industry, dredging industry and port communities.